 The Workflows menu allows easy access to all the available workflows.
-In T/HIS, you can open the Workflows menu by selecting Tools → Workflows.
-The Available Workflows pane shows all the Workflows that can be selected.
+In T/HIS, you can open the Workflows menu by selecting Tools $\rightarrow$ Workflows.
+The Defined Workflows tab shows all the Workflows that can be selected.
 Selecting any of the Workflows will run the JavaScript defined in the Workflow Definition.
 Running a Workflow will minimise the Workflows menu and open the script's user-interface.
 The Workflows menu will maximise again after closing the script.